kinsingo/AI_BMT_GUI_Submitter_Linux_ARM64_AIBMT_Hardware_Attached/README.md

    // - Returns void (we only measure TTFT, don't care about the actual first token output)
    // - Only used for MMLU tasks that require TTFT measurement virtual void inferFirstToken(const VariantType& data) {throw runtime_error("inferFirstToken(..) should be implemented for MMLU task");}

+   // Custom device power measurement interface
+   // Called at ~100ms intervals during async power sampling when PowerDeviceType::CustomDevice is selected.
+   // Returns a vector of per-channel power samples.
+Each CustomPowerSample has a channel name and power in watts.
+   // Return a non-empty vector if supported; return an empty vector (default) if not supported. virtual vector<CustomPowerSample> measureCustomPower() { return {}; }
 };

 #endif // AI_BMT_INTERFACE_H